Honors Program at SUNY Potsdam

 - Second semester SUNY Potsdam students or transfer students with at least 13 credit hours completed and GPAs of 3.5 or higher

 We can help you make the most of your academic experience at SUNY Potsdam.

 Please contact the Honors Program Office at (315)-267-2900 or firstname.lastname@example.org with any questions.

-SUNY Potsdam's Honors Program invites campus and community to unlock happiness through a free interdisciplinary lecture series this semester.
-The "Thinking Across the Disciplines" lecture series invites professors and community members from an array of academic backgrounds to share reflections on happiness from their own perspectives.
+SUNY Potsdam's Honors Program invites campus and community to consider the topic of “Race” through a free interdisciplinary lecture series this semester.
+The “Thinking Across the Disciplines” lecture series invites professors and community members from an array of academic backgrounds to share reflections on race from their own perspectives.

-The series kicks off tomorrow, Tuesday, Feb.
-3, with a lecture led by Dr. Kimberly Bouchard, an associate professor in the College's Department of Theatre and Dance.
+The series kicks off on, Thursday, Feb.
+11: “Anthropology of Human Variation, Race and Ethnicity,” with a lecture led by Dr. Nasser Malit, an assistant professor in the College's Department of Anthropology.

 The “Thinking Across the Disciplines” series is free and open to the public.
 All lectures will be offered from 12:30 to 1:45 p.m. in the Raymond Hall eighth floor dining room, which is wheelchair-accessible.

-The happiness series was created by course instructor Dr. Richard Williams, a professor of psychology.
+The “Race” series was created by course instructor Dr. Jeremy van Blommestein, an associate professor of sociology.